HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Light

-Low light is acceptable, deep shade will also be tolerated for a short time, more so than most houseplants for sure, but it's not ideal.
+Low light is acceptable, deep shade will also be tolerated for a time, more so than most houseplants for sure, but it's not ideal and your plant may not grow.

 A situation in direct sunlight will likely prove too much for your plant and should be avoided to prevent scorch marks on the leaves.
 These plants do need some shielding.
 The best balance between growth, health and good appearance is a decent semi-bright spot.